singlavinod/Aerial-Robotics-Coursera/README.md

 # Robotics: Aerial Robotics
 This repository contains notes and assignments for the first course in Robotics Specialization offered by University of Pennsylvania on Coursera.

-**Current students, please do not plagiarize this work as it results in violation of Coursera honor code.**

 ## Assignments completed using Quadrotor simulator

 1. Implemented a PD controller to control the height of a quadrotor (*Hover maneuver*).